KidkArolis/tiny-atom/README.md

 ### `createAtom(initialState, reduce, onChange)`

-Creates an atom, which is an object of shape `{ get, split }`.
+Create an atom.

 * `initialState` - should be an object, defaults to `{}`
-* `reduce` - a function of signature `(get, set, action)`
+* `reduce(get, set, action)` - a function that will receive actions and update the state
-  * `get` - get current state
+  * `get()` - get current state
-  * `set` - extend the state with this new value
+  * `set(update)` - extend the state with this new value
   * `action` - an object of shape `{ type, payload }`
-* `onChange` - a function called on each state change
+* `onChange(atom)` - a function called on each state change

-A note on `set` - when calling set in the reducer, it typically extends the state with the new object passed to set.
+A note on `set` - when calling set in the reducer, it extends the state using Object.assign.
 But if you'd like to mutate the object simply pass the same state object to `set` and it will record that as the new state.

 ### `atom.get`

-Returns current state.
+Return current state.

 ### `atom.split`

-Can be used in 2 ways.
+Can be used in 2 ways:

-* `atom.split(change)` - a shortcut, directly extend the state with the `change` object, doesn't go via reducer.
+* `atom.split(update)` - a shortcut to directly extend the state with the `update` object, doesn't go via reducer.
 * `atom.split(type, payload)` – dispatch an action to the reducer.